webpack/webpack-cli/OPTIONS.md

   --no-snapshot-build-dependencies-hash                                              Negative 'snapshot-build-dependencies-hash' option.
   --snapshot-build-dependencies-timestamp                                            Use timestamps of the files/directories to determine invalidation.
   --no-snapshot-build-dependencies-timestamp                                         Negative 'snapshot-build-dependencies-timestamp' option.
-  --snapshot-immutable-paths <value...>                                              A path to a immutable directory (usually a package manager cache directory).
+  --snapshot-immutable-paths <value...>                                              A RegExp matching a immutable directory (usually a package manager cache directory, including the tailing slash) A path to a immutable directory (usually a package manager cache directory).
   --snapshot-immutable-paths-reset                                                   Clear all items provided in 'snapshot.immutablePaths' configuration.
 List of paths that are managed by a package manager and contain a version or hash in its path so all files are immutable.
-  --snapshot-managed-paths <value...>                                                A path to a managed directory (usually a node_modules directory).
+  --snapshot-managed-paths <value...>                                                A RegExp matching a managed directory (usually a node_modules directory, including the tailing slash) A path to a managed directory (usually a node_modules directory).
   --snapshot-managed-paths-reset                                                     Clear all items provided in 'snapshot.managedPaths' configuration.
 List of paths that are managed by a package manager and can be trusted to not be modified otherwise.
   --snapshot-module-hash                                                             Use hashes of the content of the files/directories to determine invalidation.
   --no-snapshot-module-hash                                                          Negative 'snapshot-module-hash' option.